Manqoba-123/C-programming_learning/README.md

 ## Detials and Classes

-* We host live sessions on Wed, Thur, and Friday(in development...)
+* We host live sessions on Wed, Thur, and Friday(in development...) on [google meets](https://meet.google.com/iia-arzj-dfh)